tdviet/fedcloudclient-old/docs/usage.rst

 Many **fedcloud** commands need access token for authentication.
-Users can choose whether to provide access token directly (via option *"--checkin-access-token"*), or using refresh token (must be provided together with CheckIn client ID and secret) to generate access token on the fly.
+Users can choose whether to provide access token directly (via option *"--checkin-access-token"*), or using refresh token (must be provided together with Check-in client ID and secret) to generate access token on the fly.
 Therefore, in most cases, the option *"--checkin-access-token"* can be replaced by the combination of *"--checkin-refresh-token"*, *"--checkin-client-id"* and *"--checkin-client-secret"*.